Skip to main content

 }

-Contrast that with PRICE_DROP, which stays locked until Tier A. A wrong price on an underestimated cost is a margin leak you might not catch for weeks, and reversing it doesn't refund the orders that already sold cheap.
+Contrast that with discount_test — the only price action — which stays locked until Tier A and a margin floor.
+A wrong price on an underestimated cost is a margin leak you might not catch for weeks, and reversing it doesn't refund the orders that already sold cheap.
 Same SKU, same uncertainty — different blast radius, different gate.

 The trick isn't being certain about everything.
 It's matching the reversibility of an action to the confidence you have.
 Soft and reversible can move on estimates; expensive and sticky has to wait for facts.